Convenience sampling: Bias

 The results of the convenience sampling cannot be generalized to the target population because of the potential bias of the sampling technique due to the under-representation of subgroups in the sample in comparison to the population of interest.
 The bias of the sample cannot be measured.
 Therefore, inferences based on convenience sampling should be made only about the sample itself.

 Power

-Convenience sampling is characterized with insufficient power to identify differences of population subgroups.
+Convenience sampling is characterized by insufficient power to identify differences between population subgroups.

+Measurement of the sampling error

+Convenience sampling does not allow for the computation of a reliable estimate for the sampling error due to the natural variability in the population of interest.
+This is because the probability that an individual in the population will be sampled is unknown, as is the case for other non-probability sampling methods.